NikolaAngelkovski/SmartBulbControlWithRaspberryPi/README.md

 - A smartphone to showcase the Blynk application and its use in the real world
 - A laptop/PC to write the necessary Python code for the devices
-- Visual Studio Code- used for connecting to the RPi via SSH and writing the necessary Python code
+- Visual Studio Code- used for connecting to the RPi via SSH and writing the necessary Python code The BlynkApp.py file is the main file for running the application, while the BlynkTimer.py file is just a pre-made library function to be used for timeouts and timing intervals for the Sense HAT.